What is conditioning for?

 - Increase flexibility / elasticity

-- Eliminate common limitations and some congenital defects
+- Eliminate common body limitations

 Author: Master Kongling